-Candidate for PEO Vice President
+Candidate for PEO President-Elect

-In August, Darla was recognized with the Notable Woman Award by the Canadian Federation of University Women on the occasion of the organization’s 100th anniversary in Winnipeg.
+- In August 2019, Darla was recognized with the Notable Woman Award by the Canadian Federation of University Women on the occasion of the organization’s 100th anniversary in Winnipeg.

-The Canadian National Exhibition Association honoured 21 women with the Woman of Distinction Award at the opening ceremonies of the 138th CNE, including Darla Campbell, P.Eng.
+- The Canadian National Exhibition Association honoured 21 women with the Woman of Distinction Award at the opening ceremonies of the 138th CNE, including Darla Campbell, P.Eng.
 (August 19, 2016).

-MP Pam Damoff awarded 20 special Canada 150 Sesquicentennial Awards to outstanding residents of Oakville and Burlington who positively impact and influence the community.
+- MP Pam Damoff awarded 20 special Canada 150 Sesquicentennial Awards to outstanding residents of Oakville and Burlington who positively impact and influence the community.
 Darla Campbell was one of the recipients for her significant contribution to her community and country as a role model for women in leadership.
 She is passionate about sustainability and the environment, the importance of youth engagement and the need for diversity and inclusion (November 16, 2017).

 Darla is an active member of many organizations in her community including Professional Engineers Ontario, Canadian Federation of University Women, Oakville Chamber of Commerce, Waterlution and University Women’s Club of Oakville Scholarship Fund.
 She co-founded Advancement of Women Halton, an umbrella group of women’s organizations in Halton Region.
 She launched Leadership Quest Camp for Kids, a unique leadership program in Oakville and Ottawa.